catenglaender/public-notes/ILIAS-development/Test-Assessment/Detailed-Test-Result-Proposal.md

 ## New/extended UI Component?

-Instead of just rendering hard-coded HTML, displaying the questions side by side could be done by an UI compnent.
+Instead of just rendering hard-coded HTML, displaying the questions side by side could be done by an UI component.
 We could add a split panel to the UI component or a column layout UI component.

 Otherwise the HTML layout could be written in a classic HTML template as it often is.